UBC-LFS/dairy-digital-signage/README.md

 ### GitHub Pages and Jekyll

 The website is contructed using Jekyll and is hosted on Github Pages.
 Github Pages allows static websites to be accessed through their Github repository, which holds all the pages it uses to make up the website.
+Static pages do not support the storing of data for users, and thus do not use a database.
+This means that all changes to the site must be made through GitHub.

 Jekyll is what we're currently using, but Github Pages can support any other static site generator.
 Read more about Jekyll and Github Pages [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).